 Don’t offer your dog food or large amounts of water during this time.
 Doing so could upset your dog’s stomach more and cause him or her to vomit.

-If you unfortunately did not pull over in time and your dog did vomit or defecate in your car, I am sorry!
+If your dog did vomit or defecate in your car, I am sorry!
 This experience is not fun for you or your dog.
 But it is important that you stay calm and don’t yell at or punish your dog.
 It’s not your dog’s fault that he or she felt sick, and scolding your dog could increase anxiety.

 How long does motion sickness last in dogs?

-Whether you make a stop or keep on driving, once you reach your destination, let your dog out of the car.
+Once you reach your destination, let your dog out of the car again.
 (Be prepared for the possibility that your dog may try to bolt.)
 Take a nice calming walk and clean up the car, if you haven’t already.

 Thankfully, many dogs will begin to feel better as soon as the car has stopped moving and they are walking on solid ground again.
 However, some dogs may continue to feel nauseous for about 30 minutes after the car stops—especially if it was a long road trip or your dog was very sick.